cedricwalter/cedricwalter.github.io/_posts/2007-05-27-commitment-to-joomla-1-5.md

 [![joomla_cms](/assets/images/2006/01/joomla_cms_thumb.png "joomla_cms")](/assets/images/2007/05/joomla_cms.png)

 I am fully committed to Joomla!
-1.5 and will <span style="font-weight: bold;">migrate my homepage and <span style="font-weight: bold;">all my open source components to the latest Joomla! version as soon as it get final.
+1.5 and willmigrate my homepage andall my open source components to the latest Joomla! version as soon as it get final.

  A new Download category Joomla!
 1.5 [has been created in my download section.](component/option,com_docman/Itemid,64/)